lgatto/SC-ICS-Proposal/SC-ISC-proposal.md

 experience
 [[1](http://software-carpentry.org/blog/2015/09/rebooting-instructor-training.html),
 [2](http://software-carpentry.org/blog/2015/11/december-2015-team-selection-2015-11-24.html)].
 We
-would require participants to demonstrate intermediate skills in R and, ideally, them to be familiar with Software and Data Carpentry teaching techniques.
+would require participants to demonstrate good knowledge of R and, ideally, them to be familiar with Software and Data Carpentry teaching techniques.

 The online instructor training will be open (free).
 What format: running over eight weeks or running over two full days?
 Individuals or